mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3814 Psion.md

 PSION CAREERS PSION CAREERS

 PSION ARMY

 Some armies make use of psions to supplement field capabilities and for intelligence-gathering purposes.
-Although psionically- trained soldiers may well be attractive, their use on the battlefield can be counterproductive; developing a psion is costly and placing a psion soldier in the line of fire poses a risk to that investment.
+Although psionically-trained soldiers may well be attractive, their use on the battlefield can be counterproductive; developing a psion is costly and placing a psion soldier in the line of fire poses a risk to that investment.
 However, some armies may well deploy psionic troops in a field of